 More than half of the jobs lost during the COVID-19 crisis globally belonged to women.
 At a time where women's jobs are being disproportionately threatened by both the pandemic and long-term trends like automation, investing in ICT-focused jobs is a critical part of supporting a successful COVID-19 economic recovery and keeping progress toward gender equality on track.

 Access to technological skills must be provided as early as possible in childhood, as shown by a recent UNDP study in Tajikistan illustrating the fact that gender segregation in the tech sector starts with education as young women shy away from technological professions.
 This is especially important for girls, who are currently underrepresented in ICT education across Central Asia.
 Women are less than 32 percent of ICT tertiary students in Kazakhstan, and only 17.8 percent of ICT tertiary graduates in Uzbekistan.
-Access to ICTs at an early age will help girls to overcome the confidence barrier and allow them to become economically more independent and self-reliant in the future.

 During the event, representatives of ICT companies and organizations in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan will speak about challenges faced by women in Central Asia and possible solutions to attract more women to the sector.